Heavy rain causes flooding on I-440, other major roads

 On I-440, two lanes of traffic were closed due to ponding.
 ABC11 cameras captured crews working to remove a car from waist-deep water.

-In Nash County, a stretch of Highway 301 was closed near Rocky Mount.
-In Johnston County, Old Route 22 near Beulatown Road was underwater.
-Parts of Interstate 95 were closed on Wednesday night.
+In Nash County, a stretch of Highway 301 close to Tarboro Road was closed near Rocky Mount.
+In Johnston County, Old Route 22 near Beulahtown Road was underwater.
+Parts of Interstate 95 near Wilson were closed on Wednesday night.

 Schools opted to move all classes online in Johnston, Nash, Wilson and Edgecombe counties due to area flooding.